AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 * **Steady:** For a game with a steady and even (and predictable) buildup of danger, increase Adversity after every scene by an amount = the number of players at the table (yourself included).
 * **Solid:** You can predefine a set number by which your Adversity Pool increases.
 If you want a slow-paced game with few Threats, set this somewhere from 2-4.
 For a game with a decent balance of Threat and role-playing, set it between 5-8.
 If you want all action all the time in a high-octane Threat-heavy game, set it at 9 or higher. **I recommend using a Solid Threat Factor if you are brand new to running the game**.
 * **Unpredictable:** For a game with a random and unpredictable buildup of danger, increase Adversity after every scene by an amount based on a single drawn card.
 Draw a card and look at the suit, and then increase your Adversity by the following: Spades = 8, Hearts = 4, Clubs = 2, and Diamonds = 1.
 If you draw a Joker, consider it a Spade and then draw a second card, adding the results together.
 * **Doomsday!** For games which are all about the gods-be-damned end of the world, the monster apocalypse to end all monster apocalypses, use *three* of the above Threat Factors at once (Slow + Steady + Unpredictable).
 Not only does this establish a large and steadily-increasing Adversity, it also includes a bit of random effect, *and* it lets the players know that the longer their characters survive, the more powerful their enemies will be.
-For experienced players of the game, I ***highly recommend*** using this as your default Threat Factor, simply because it tends to be the most fun.
+For experienced players of the game, I **highly recommend** using this as your default Threat Factor, simply because it tends to be the most fun.
 Also, if you are planning to only play for a couple of hours and a handful of scenes, this setting will get the action pumping fast and heavy.

 You might want to hold off on setting this until after the players have made their characters.
-If the characters all have high ranks in **<span style="font-variant:small-caps;">Kill</span>** and **<span style="font-variant:small-caps;">Savvy</span>**, you will find that they frequently overcome your Threats if your Adversity Pool is low.
+If the characters all have high ranks in ***Kill*** and ***Savvy***, you will find that they frequently overcome your Threats if your Adversity Pool is low.
 In such cases, should the characters all be “psycho killers” and the game be all about combat, then set a high Threat Factor.

 When setting this, it’s important to keep in mind the Adversity costs of the Threats.
 Fodder Threats only cost a single token to bring in, and while they are easily dispatched, a lot of them can work together and really hurt the Survivors.
 On the other hand, a Bigger-Badder Big Bad costs sixteen tokens to introduce, and with a high Threat Factor you might find yourself tempted to do so too early.